Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 ## First Time Users

 *To quickly be able to understand the purpose of the website*
--	Users are shown an About in the home page, images in the carousel and social media links on the footer
+-	Users are shown an "About me" in the home page, images in the carousel and social media links on the footer

 *To be able to register, sign in and sign out with ease.*
 -   The user icon is on the top right, login and register option appear when you click on it.